Watery Eyes (Epiphora) in Babies

-What Causes Watery Eyes in Babies?
+Causes of Watery Eyes in Babies

-- Overproduction Of Tears
+Overproduction of Tears

-- Problems With Tear Ducts
+Blocked Tear Ducts

-Here are some treatment options available to get rid of watery eyes during this time:
+Here are some treatment options available to get rid of watery eyes during this time.

 - Washing your baby’s eyes out under the guidance of a paediatric ophthalmologist to remove any irritants.